pyeventsourcing/eventsourcing/docs/topics/examples/searchable-timestamps.rst

 Test case
 ---------

-The test case ``SearchableTimestampsApplicationTestCase`` evolves the state of a ``Cargo`` aggregate.
+The test case ``SearchableTimestampsTestCase`` uses the application to evolve the state of a ``Cargo`` aggregate.
 The aggregate is then reconstructed as it was at particular times in its evolution.
 The test is executed twice, with the application configured for both PostgreSQL and SQLite.

 .. literalinclude:: ../../../eventsourcing/examples/searchabletimestamps/test_searchabletimestamps.py